ojousima/ojousima.esp32_blegw.c/README.md

  * ~~The data shall be in format {TIMESTAMP}:{PAYLOAD}~~
  * ~~Status of dongle shall be indicated via LEDs~~

- Timestamp is a string representing Unix Epocj (number of milliseconds since Jan 1.
-1970 00.00)
+ Timestamp is a string representing Unix Epoch (number of milliseconds since Jan 1.
+1970 00.00).
+ Payload is value of field in string represenstation, such as -90 for RSSI or `03371556BF2CFFC10002040D0BB3`for Ruuvi data format 3.

 ## Factory reset
  * ~~The dongle must return to first boot state if user triggers factory reset via button.~~